 Our Top 10 Andrew Lloyd Webber Songs

 Sir Andrew Lloyd Webber is the legendary composer behind some of the greatest musicals of all time.
 From heart-wrenching ballads to uplifting up-tempos, his signature brash style and sweeping melodies have captured hearts across the world.
 In honor of Cameron Mackintosh’s breathtaking new production of The Phantom of the Opera, we’ve compiled a list of our Top 10 Andrew Lloyd Webber tunes.
-You can save 25% on tickets to the tour of Phantom at the Kimmel Center through TodayTix.

 One of the most poignant numbers in the musical theatre cannon is the song “Memory” (often incorrectly called “Memories”) from Cats.
 In the midst of a show full of spectacular dancing felines comes this unexpected and touching ballad from an aging cat named Grizabella.
 The song has been covered may times from artists such as Barbra Streisand, Susan Boyle, and Barry Manilow.
 “Memory” is also referenced in the movie School of Rock, which Andrew Lloyd Webber recently adapted for the stage.